JamesNewton/HybridDiskEncoder/README.md

 and edit parameters in the control block lower left.
 Switch from "Assembly" to "Parts" (bottom control block) to generate DXF or SVG output for cutting.

-**Electronics** At this point, we are focused on the Cypress PSoC 4 chips for the processor, with opto .<br>
+**Electronics** At this point, we are focused on the
+<A href="http://www.cypress.com/products/32-bit-arm-cortex-m0-psoc-4200-programmable-digital-blocks">Cypress PSoC 4 chips</A>
+for the processor, with only opto sensors, and LEDs, (and USB serial interface).<br>
 http://www.cypress.com/part/cy8c4247azi-m485
 <br>This gives us:
 - 8 channel, 12 bit ADC 1-Msps,